AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 # Fuzzing with AFL++

 The following describes how to fuzz with a target if source code is available.
-If you have a binary-only target, please go to [fuzzing_binary-only_targets.md](fuzzing_binary-only_targets.md).
+If you have a binary-only target, go to [fuzzing_binary-only_targets.md](fuzzing_binary-only_targets.md).

 Fuzzing source code is a three-step process: